nicholaswilde/homelab-pull/README.md

 export PATH=$PATH:$HOME/.local/bin
 ```

-Alternatively, add it permanently to `.bashrc`.
+Alternatively, add it permanently to `.bashrc`, if applicable.

 ```shell
 (